Call Today 310-453-1234

 What About Surgery?

 While osteoarthritis is a primary indication for arthroscopy of the knee, the American Academy of Orthopedic Surgeons Board of Directors recommended against the use of arthroscopy for osteoarthritis without mechanical pathology, citing an absence of significant benefit.
-(1) Another study compared arthroscopic debridement and arthroscopic lavage to placebo and found no significant benefit from the arthroscopic procedures.
-Moreover, the authors found significantly worse objective function during follow-up in the debridement group.
+(1) Another study compared arthroscopic debridement and arthroscopic lavage to a placebo and found no significant benefit from the arthroscopic procedures.
+Moreover, the authors found a significantly worse objective function during follow-up in the debridement group.
 (2)

 Ligament Damage is the Underlying Issue